P600 Methods for Testing Performance of LEV

-This one-day event has been designed to enable delegates to identify and correctly use appropriate LEV flow-visualisation and measurement techniques (LEV Test Instruments) to test the performance of Local Exhaust Ventilation (LEV) systems under supervision.
+This entry level course enables delegates to identify and correctly use appropriate LEV flow-visualisation and measurement techniques (LEV Test Instruments) ….. under competent supervision.

-In general terms – delegates will gain knowledge and experience of:-
+In general terms – by attending this P600 delegates will gain knowledge and understanding of the:-

 - Basic components of local exhaust ventilation systems.

-Delegates wishing to attend P600 “Methods for Testing the Performance of LEV” training course are expected to have some basic knowledge of the measurement systems used to assess the performance of LEV systems.
+Delegates wishing to attend P600 “Methods for Testing the Performance of LEV” Webinar/On-Line training course are expected to have some basic knowledge of LEV systems.

 Who should attend?

-The P600 qualification may also meet some requirements towards membership at the Society of Operations Engineers (SOE) and the Institute of LEV Engineers (ILEVE).
+The P600 qualification may also meet some of the base requirements towards membership at the Society of Operations Engineers (SOE) and the Institute of LEV Engineers (ILEVE).

 P600 LEV Course programme